One Master's. Three Endorsements.

 Request Free Program Info

-It's challenging, but the rewards are enormous – every effective teacher moves us that much closer to a more equitable society.
+It's challenging, but the rewards are enormous – teachers can create inviting and caring classrooms.
 That’s why the Erikson Institute, the premiere graduate school for early childhood development fields, has created the only licensure program of its kind in Illinois: The Triple Endorsement Master’s Degree Program in Early Childhood Education.

 Full-tuition grants are available to students who serve underinvested communities for four years and participate in professional learning communities for two years after graduation.

 The traditional method of "stacking" endorsements is costly, time-consuming, and falls short of offering a holistic approach that every child needs.
-Our full-time one-year program and 24-month part-time program integrates three endorsements in a single course of study: Early Childhood Ed, ESL, and Special Ed.
+Complete your degree in 16, 24 or 28 months.
+Our full-time and part-time program integrates three endorsements in a single course of study: Early Childhood Ed, ESL, and Special Ed.
 You'll have the comprehensive preparation today's classrooms demand and you'll have a wider range of employment options.

 The Triple Endorsement Program is designed to support every facet of your life as a student and a professional.
 You'll have full access to our Academic Success Center's writing course, study groups, and one-on-one tutors.
 Faculty will become your role models and mentors.
 After graduation, you'll join the program's online, monthly Professional Learning Community, so you can continue to connect with and learn more from colleagues who share your Erikson training and passion for equity in education.
 By caring about you as a whole person, Erikson prepares you to meet each student as a whole person, too.